duojs/duojs.org/src/index.md

 ## Philosophy

-Duo was designed from the ground-up to grow alongside your application, making your three main workflows incredibly simple:
+Duo was designed from the ground up to grow alongside your application, making your three main workflows incredibly simple:

   1. creating quick proofs of concept
   2. writing modular components